-As its name, we can envisage that it will be something to manage password, yes, indeed.
+As its name, we can envisage that it will be something to manage passwords, yes, indeed.

-Google makes it very easy for users to create a high level of security by recommended secure and sophisticated passwords with a farrago of letters, numbers and special characters which are not present in dictionaries and unique too.
+Google makes it very easy for users to create a high level of security by recommending secure and sophisticated passwords with a farrago of letters, numbers, and special characters which are not present in dictionaries and are unique too.
 That means it will not be used anywhere else by Google for other users.
-And to manage all these passwords, Chrome browser has Google password manager that can store all user passwords on request and can automatically fill in the login fields on all platforms, when needed.
+And to manage all these passwords, the Chrome browser has a Google password manager that can store all user passwords on request and can automatically fill in the login fields on all platforms, when needed.

 Create passwords using the Chrome browser

-Note: Google Chrome automatically suggest secure password whenever you on a page where you about to create or register some account.
+Note: Google Chrome automatically suggests a secure password whenever you are on a page where you are about to create or register an account.

-- Google Chrome automatically detect sign-up forms, so, enter details and username on a signup page you are registering an account.
+- Google Chrome automatically detects sign-up forms, so, enter details and username on the signup page you are registering an account.

 - After that click on the password column.

-- As you click on that, a Google smart lock suggestion for password field will populate.
+- As you click on that, a Google smart lock suggestion for the password field will populate.

 - The suggestion under the password form area will be in plain text.

-- To use that password just click on that and it will automatically be inserted in the form as well as store in the Google password manager.
+- To use that password just click on that and it will automatically be inserted in the form as well as stored in the Google password manager.